Zeipher21x/Basic-Dirty-Pipe-Check/README.md

 # Basic-Dirty-Pipe-Check
-Simple dirty pipe checker I made in python
+Simple Dirty Pipe Check

+checks for kernel versions that arent able to use dirty pipe and compares that to your version to see if able to exploit.